The library will switch to winter hours on October first. We will be closed on Mondays.

 Don’t forget that you can access ebooks and audiobooks from home using the CloudLibrary!
 Check our Facebook page or give us a call at 207-646-9024 for up-to-date information.

-Do you want to become a patron and borrow library materials?
-Click here.
+Become a patron and borrow library materials Click here.

 Visit our YouTube Channel.